cocolabs/pz-liquid-overhaul/README.md

 - Can collect rain water.

 ## Planned:
+- To add Water Tank to store huge amount of water.
 - To re-balance all liquid container capacity and weights.
 - To make initial water amount random in water dispensers.
 - To add gasoline to vehicle from a "Water Jug with Fuel".